 When you place an order for turf, the Turfonline team set the wheels in motion for harvesting and transporting your new lawn.
 Ordering direct from the grower cuts out the middle man and means that there is the least possible time between harvesting and delivery but still, it cannot be done instantaneously.

 Turf is harvested using a very sophisticated (and very large) machine.
 Sharp blades move from side to side about 20mm beneath the surface of the ground to separate the grass from the soil.
-This removes a lot of root but leaves enough so that the plant can regrow them.
+This removes a lot of roots but leaves enough so that the plant can regrow them.

 The blanket of grass travels up a conveyor and is automatically rolled into an easily managed size and shape.
 The machine stacks turf rolls on a pallet so that they can be loaded onto a lorry using a forklift.